Did you notice this you finished a chat or call and thinking, Like “Maybe I spoke too much?’ or “Why I couldn’t stay quiet?” you are not alone.

 4. Practice Short Responses :

-Try to express you matter in fewer words.
-You can add more if it needed-but start your conversation with simple and clear.
+Try to express your matter in few words.
+You can add more if it needed but start your conversation with simple and clear words.

 5. Watch the Listener’s Reactions :